Since the first Earth Day in 1970, we've come a long way - but mostly in the wrong direction

 ● Climate change is bearing down hard, and within a decade could lead to “waves” of die-offs, first in the oceans, then in tropical forests, if we don’t reign it in.

-● Ice is melting rapidly in the polar regions, leading to sea level rise and ecosystem changes (In 2019, the Arctic had the 2nd lowest ice cover on record).
+● Ice is melting rapidly in the polar regions, leading to sea level rise and ecosystem changes (Greenland is shedding 12 billion tons of meltwater per day - a 23-foot rise in global sea levels and possible stalling of the Gulf Stream await us if this continues.)
 Plastics?
 19 billion pounds ends up in the world’s oceans every year, killing 100 million marine mammals and a million seabirds.

 ● The world continues to lose some 20,000 square miles of forest per year – or a football field per second.
 Causes by rank: agribusiness (palm oil, soybeans, cattle production, etc.), lumber, fires, local agriculture.
 Where forests are being replanted, as in the USA, it’s typically as a monoculture crop for harvest = a faux forest.